occupational disability check

 Statistical Insights: A Risk for Everyone

-Minimize risk: Accurately assess personal danger
+Minimise risk: correctly assess personal danger

-Do not underestimate individual factors
+Don't underestimate individual factors

 Determine financial needs: Set an appropriate pension amount